zurmokeeper/excelize/README.md

 expect(worksheet.getColumn(4).collapsed).to.equal(false);
 expect(worksheet.getColumn(5).collapsed).to.equal(true);

-// Insert a page break below the column dobCol.addPageBreak();
+// Insert a page break after the column dobCol.addPageBreak();

 // iterate over all current cells in this column